xenses/jslib/docs/slideshow.md

 should not be manipulated -- slide transitions depend on precise alignment of the slides themselves.

-Individual slides are divs with class `slide`.
+Individual slides are divs with class `fpjsssslide`.
 Almost any styling should be okay on the slides themselves, except margins and borders.
 Everything should be okay for elements within slides though, again, it's up to you to make the content fit.